This section contains guidelines for properly placing and connecting the disk shelves.

 Aggregate bandwidth should be based on SAS-2 interface speeds when mixing DE2-24 and DE3-24 disk shelves in a disk chain connected to a SAS-3 HBA.

-The maximum copper cable length between a controller and disk shelves is 6 meters.
+The maximum cable length between DE3-24 disk shelves within the same cabinet is three meters.

-The maximum copper or AOC cable length between DE3-24 disk shelves in a single chain that spans two adjacent cabinets is 6 meters copper, 6 meters AOC, or 20 meters AOC; only one pair of 6-meter or 20-meter cables is allowed per chain.
+The maximum cable length is six meters between DE3-24 disk shelves in a single chain that spans two adjacent cabinets; only one pair of 6-meter cables is allowed per chain.

-The maximum copper cable length between DE2-24 disk shelves that span across adjacent cabinets is 3 meters.
+The maximum cable length between DE2-24 disk shelves is three meters.

-The maximum copper cable length between Sun Disk Shelves that span across adjacent cabinets is 3 meters.
+The maximum cable length between Sun Disk Shelves is three meters.